Skip to main content

 Internships

-Seventy-five percent (75%) of respondents reported having participated in at least one internship during their time at the University of Maryland.
-The majority of students completed two or more internships.
+Seventy-nine percent (79%) of respondents (2,022 graduates) reported having participated in at least one internship during their time at the University of Maryland.
+Among those graduates who reported having had internship experience, the majority completed two or more internships.

-Seventy-seven percent (77%) of respondents that participated in internships reported having at least one paid internship.
-Thirty-six percent (36%) reported having had at least one internship for academic credit.
+Seventy-none percent (79%) of respondents who participated in internships reported having at least one paid internship and thirty-six percent (36%) reported having had at least one internship for academic credit.

 How will college graduates fare this year?

 The National Association of Colleges and Employers publishes periodic reports about job market trends.
-Most are based on surveys conducted with their 9,000 employer and university members.
-NACE has recently begun collecting student reported data from institutions across the country, creating a national snapshot of college post-graduation outcomes.
+NACE regularly surveys their 9,000 employer and university members and students nationally to provide relevate snapshots of employment trends.

 What job trends are likely to affect college students?